naacl-org/naacl-2021-website/_pages/registration.md

 - Early registration is currently open and ends April 28, 2019, 11:59 PM (EDT).<br/>
 - Late registration starts April 29, 2019 and ends May 19, 2019, 11:59 PM (EDT).<br/>
 - On-site registration begins June 2, 2019.
+- If you have any other questions about registration, please contact [acl@aclweb.org](mailto:acl@aclweb.org).

 ## NAACL 2019 Registration Fees